 Personalized learning goes beyond merely transferring traditional classroom experiences and lesson plans to a digital format.
 It shifts the focus from teachers giving knowledge and students receiving it to students choosing how they will learn the content based on their own needs and goals.
 Some may find this shift uncomfortable, but any new approach takes some getting used to.
 Technology gives students a greater choice in how they achieve their learning goals because different assessment pathways and varied project assignments provide more opportunities for students at different levels to succeed in class.

-According to Grant and Bayse (2014), a successful personalized learning program has several key factors that drive student engagement and performance.
+According to Grant and Basye (2014), a successful personalized learning program has several key factors that drive student engagement and performance.
 Here are a few:

 - daily online collaboration with other students using educational games and social media